 What is gamification?

-The Oxford dictionary gamification definition describes gamification as “the application of game-like mechanics and elements such as point-scoring, awards, and competition into non-game environments.”
+The Oxford dictionary gamification definition describes gamification as “the application of game-like mechanics and elements such as point-scoring, awards, and competition into non-game contexts or environments.”
 In 2014, Gartner set out to redefine the definition of gamification.
 Their definition summarizes gamification as “the use of game mechanics and experience design to digitally engage and motivate people to achieve their goals.”
 Although similar in their definitions, the use of the words ‘digitally’ and ‘goals’ in Gartner’s definition, and the relative freshness of the term (first introduced in 2002) has created confusion.

 Examples of gamification

 The term may be relatively new but the use of gamified elements pre-dates the internet itself:

 - 1896 - S&H Green Stamps introduced the earliest shopping loyalty programs using collectable stamp rewards.

 - 1908 - The Boy Scouts of America introduced their badging system, awarding a badge for Scouts that demonstrated mastery of certain skills.

 - 1964 - Disney’s Mary Poppins sings about finding the element of fun in typically boring household tasks.

 - 1973 - Charles Coonradt writes a book ‘The Game of Work’ focusing on the benefits of using elements of gamification from sports in the workplace to promote employee engagement.